G12-cs207-FinalProject/cs207-FinalProject/documentation/chemkin_Documentation.md

 $ pytest
 ```

-If the user desires to contribute to the further development of this library, please do not hesitate to consult with the IACS department at Harvard University Graduate School of Arts and Sciences [here](https://iacs.seas.harvard.edu/).
+If you wish to contribute to the further development of this library, please do not hesitate to consult with the IACS department at Harvard University Graduate School of Arts and Sciences [here](https://iacs.seas.harvard.edu/).

 ## 3. Basic Usage